Self-publishing: Stigma

-Traditional publishers are extremely selective in what they publish, and reject most of the manuscripts submitted to them.
-In spite of that rigorous selection, they then assign an editor to polish the work even further, a proof-reader to check for errors and a designer to produce the cover.
-With no support, a self-publishing author is very unlikely to produce a book to that professional standard, unless they are astonishingly talented.
-For that reason, self-published books have garnered a deserved reputation for being of lesser quality than mainstream books.
+Traditional book publishers are selective in what they publish, and they reject most of the manuscripts submitted to them.
+After selection, they then assign an editor to polish the work even further, a proof-reader to check for errors, and a book designer to produce the cover.
+It can be challenging for a self-publishing author to produce a book to traditional professional standards.

-Before the advent of the internet and POD (Print on Demand), most self-publishing authors had to resort to a vanity press, which was very costly and acted as a barrier to publication.
-Now, ebooks can be published at virtually no cost and the market has been flooded with poorly produced books.
-Some estimate that as much as 70% of published ebooks are so bad, they are unreadable.
+Before the advent of the internet and POD (Print on Demand), most self-publishing authors had to resort to a vanity press, which was costly and acted as a barrier to publication.
+Now, ebooks can be published at virtually no cost, and the market has been flooded with poorly produced books.
+One blogger estimated that as much as 70% of self-published books are so bad, they are unreadable.

+Studies on self-publishing have highlighted concerns about quality control, as the lack of traditional editorial oversight can result in a wide range of content quality.
+A 2014 survey by Digital Book World found that traditionally published books tend to earn higher critical reviews compared to self-published titles, though some self-published authors achieve commercial success.

-However, some self-published authors are now taking a professional approach, using services like critique groups, beta readers, professional editors and designers to polish their work to a professional standard equivalent to traditional publishing.
+Also, some self-published authors are now taking a professional approach, using services like critique groups, beta readers, professional editors and designers to polish their work to a professional standard equivalent to traditional publishing.
 Such authors are achieving success equivalent to traditionally published writers, lending respectability to self-publishing.

 Self-publishing is also common among editors of academic journals.
 The study showed that a quarter of them publish 10% of their own articles in the same journals they edit (which is problematic for ethical reasons).

+The rise of AI technologies has created concerns about the lack of quality control in the self-publishing industry.
+A startup, Spines, plans to publish 8,000 AI-generated books in 2025, sparking fears about originality and content standards.
+Writers argue that AI-driven publishing lacks genuine care for books, potentially leading to a decline in quality.